Projective limits of probabilistic symmetries and their applications to random graph limits: Proofs

 From now on we are in the specific setting where $(\Xsp_n)_{n \ge 1}$ is an exhaustive non-decreasing sequence of open sets of $\Xsp$.
 We denote the associated subspace topology and $\sigma$-algebra by $T_n$ and $\Xcal_n$, respectively.

-The main object of interest concerns the space $M(\Xsp)$ of locally finite simple (symmetric) counting measures on $\Xsp$, equipped with the topology $\Tcal$ generated by the evaluation maps $\xi \mapsto \xi(B)$.
-We will denote by $\Tcal_n$ the subspace topology for the subspace $M(\Xsp_n)$.
+The main object of interest is the space $M(\Xsp)$ of locally finite simple (symmetric) counting measures on $\Xsp$, equipped with the vague topology $\Tcal$, i.e., the coarsest topology such that the maps $\xi \longmapsto \int f \, d\xi$, $f \in C_c(X)$, are continuous, where $C_c(X)$ is the space of continuous functions on $X$ with compact support.
+We denote by $\Tcal_n$ the subspace topology on $M(\Xsp_n)$ induced by $\Tcal$.
+Recall that $\Mcal$ is the $\sigma$-algebra on $M(\Xsp)$ introduced in Section~\ref{ssec:point_process} and that this coincides with the Borel $\sigma$-algebra of the vague topology~\cite{kallenberg2017random}.